mui/material-ui/docs/src/pages/demos/lists/lists.md

 ---
+title: List React component
 components: Collapse, Divider, List, ListItem, ListItemAvatar, ListItemIcon, ListItemSecondaryAction, ListItemText, ListSubheader
 ---

 # Lists

-[Lists](https://material.io/design/components/lists.html) present multiple line items vertically as a single continuous element.
+<p class="description">Lists are continuous, vertical indexes of text or images.</p>

-Lists are made up of a continuous column of rows.
-Each row contains a tile.
-Primary actions fill the tile, and supplemental actions are represented by icons and text.
+[Lists](https://material.io/design/components/lists.html) are a continuous group of text or images.
+They are composed of items containing primary and supplemental actions, which are represented by icons and text.

-Lists are best suited for similar data types.

 ### Simple List